+Discussion

+Includes pens or pencils and possibly a compatible ballot marking device (BMD).

-3.1.6-M – Approved manufacturers
+3.1.6-L – Approved manufacturers

-for marking devices manufactured by multiple external sources , the manufacturer must specify a listing of sources and model numbers that satisfy these requirements.
+Maintenance documentation must include a listing of sources and model numbers for marking devices manufactured by multiple external sources that satisfy these requirements.

-3.1.6-N – Ballot stock specification
+3.1.6-M – Ballot stock specification

-The manufacturer must
+Maintenance documentation must:

-specify the required paper stock, weight, size, shape, opacity, color, watermarks, field layout, orientation, size and style of printing, size and location of vote response fields and
+specify the required paper stock, weight, size, shape, opacity, color, watermarks, field layout, orientation, size and style of printing, size, and location of vote response fields; and

 identify unique ballot styles, placement of alignment marks, ink for printing, and folding and bleed-through limitations for preparation of ballots that are compatible with the system.

-3.1.6-O – Ballot stock specification criteria
+3.1.6-N – Ballot stock specification criteria

-User documentation for optical scanners must include specifications for ballot materials to ensure that votes are read from only a single ballot at a time, without bleed-through or transferal of marks from one ballot to another.
+Maintenance documentation for optical scanners must include specifications for ballot materials to ensure that votes are read from only a single ballot at a time, without bleed-through or transferal of marks from one ballot to another.

-3.1.6-P – Printer paper specification
+3.1.6-O – Printer paper specification

-User documentation for voting systems that include printers must include specifications of the paper necessary to ensure correct operation, minimize jamming, and satisfy Requirement 2.1.1-E – Durability and 2.1.1-F – Durability of paper.
+Maintenance documentation for voting systems that include printers must include specifications of the paper necessary to ensure correct operation and minimize jamming.

+Discussion

+This requirement covers all printers, either stand-alone or integrated with another device, regardless whether they are used for reporting, for logging, for voter verified paper records (VVPR), etc.